Are the Natural Sugars in Fruits Really That Bad?

 Vitamin C is important in the growth, development and repair of body tissues, and is involved in numerous body functions, including the immune system.
 Folate is also an essential vitamin that is used in the formation of DNA and the making of red blood cells.
 Finally, potassium serves a variety of key functions, helping enhance muscle strength and the nervous system.

 All of these essential nutrients make fruit such a healthy food choice to eat.
 Of course, each type of fruit has a different composition of vitamins and minerals, and eating a variety of fruits will ensure you get a good mix.
+That’s why at Ripe London we provide our customers with a huge range of fruits, and other healthy foods, to choose from and deliver them straight to your doorstep.

 When eaten in large quantities, the sugar fructose is certainly bad for your health, but the other components of fruit mean that you can’t reach dangerous fructose levels through eating whole fruits.
 Not only is the sugar in fruits not bad for you, but the various nutrients make fruit a hugely healthy food choice.